gguynn/applicant-senior-front-end-engineer-master/README.md

 `cd dist/public && valet link eats && cd ../../`

-### 3. Configure your database and copy theme foloder
+### 3. Configure your database and copy theme folder

 1. Create a SQL database.
 Mine is called: `eats`
 1. Import this SQL file into your database: `src/eats_2020-08-07.sql`